Program assurance: Usage

+Focus

 The key difference between program assurance and program quality management or audit, is that program assurance tends to look at the potential impact of the program's approach.

 Assurance may either focus on program delivery, program solutions or both may have equal weight.
 Within major IT programs external assurance often focuses on program delivery and would concentrate on program plans and capability.
 Where assurance also covers the solution this would include the business processes, systems, infrastructure, service and hosting.
 Solution may also cover the approach to design, delivery and implementation.

 Program assurance tends to cover three separate styles of assurance: Continuous assurance throughout the life of the program; Point reviews or periodic reviews; focused reviews that concentrate on a particular aspect of a program.
 For very large programs all three would be undertaken with continuous assurance reporting to the program board on a regular basis, and point or focused reviews being undertaken at strategic points.